g-leech/argmin-gravitas/_includes/psy/evo.md

-* <a href="{{gla}}">Questionable evidence</a> for the <span class="b">menstrual cycle dual-mating-strategy hypothesis</span> (that "heterosexual women show stronger preferences for uncommitted sexual relationships... during the high-fertility ovulatory phase of the menstrual cycle, while preferring long-term relationships at other points").
+* <a href="{{gla}}">Questionable evidence</a> for the menstrual cycle version of the <span class="b">dual-mating-strategy hypothesis</span> (that "heterosexual women show stronger preferences for uncommitted sexual relationships... during the high-fertility ovulatory phase of the menstrual cycle, while preferring long-term relationships at other points").
 <div class="accordion">
 	<h3>Stats</h3>
 	<div>